georgiaMcl/Blazar-Classification/README.md

 The files used to develop the model are described below:

-- The yml file, initialFermi.yaml, contains the details on the conda environment used to run the below Python code files.
+- The yaml file, initialFermi.yaml, contains the details on the conda environment used to run the below Python code files.

 - InitialTesting: contains the code and graphs created that were used to analyse the different features of the 3FGL catalogue.
 This was used to conduct pre-feature selection.